sirt3tris/ArtifactSurvey/index.md

 <p align="center">
 <img src="playfreq.png" alt="playfrequency" width="1100"/>  </p>

-<br>The pattern of playfrequency appears quite different for Artifact vs other games.
+The pattern of playfrequency appears quite different for Artifact vs other games.
 More than 95% of the sample frequently plays digital games whereas only 75% frequently play Artifact.
 This already suggest that a proportion of Artifact player is not fully engaged to the game.
 Before examining the differences between these two subgroups, I want to first show the most played Artifact game modalities by pooling data from the global sample.

 <p align="center">
 <img src="gamemodes3.png" alt="game modes" width="500"/>  </p>